P1xt/p1xt-guides/job-ready-python-edition.md

 - [ ]  Project: participate in one [Bot Programming](https://www.codingame.com/multiplayer/bot-programming) competition.
 - [ ]  Book: [Think Python](http://greenteapress.com/thinkpython2/thinkpython2.pdf)
 - [ ]  Study: [The pytest testing tool](https://docs.pytest.org/en/latest/) read the docs thoroughly, experiment with the examples and become proficient with pytest (including unittest and nose).
+- [ ]  Project: participate in one [Bot Programming](https://www.codingame.com/multiplayer/bot-programming) competition.
 - [ ]  Project: Clone Medium.
 Include: create account, create post, publish post, edit post, add topic to post, follow user, follow topic, cheer for post, and home page with feed of recent posts, followed users, and followed topics.
+- [ ]  Project: Do a one week Speedrun of the FreeCodeCamp Projects, finishing as many as you can in seven days.

 ---
 ## Tier 3 - More Python and Basic CS
 **Goal:** Learn Python to a deeper level, ensuring you understand the algorithms and data structures you're likely to encounter in interviews (and on the job).